darianyang/wedap/README.md

                    module.py                      plot_settings.py

-Analysis using wedap:
+Analysis using `wedap`:

     ┌───────┐     wedap       ┌────────┐
     │west.h5├────────────────►│plot.pdf│
     └───────┘ CLI/GUI/Python  └────────┘

-So wedap can generate plots with more flexibilty and less intermediate files, providing an especially useful way to plot aux datasets and explore your h5 file.
+So `wedap` can generate plots with more flexibilty and less intermediate files, providing an especially useful way to plot aux datasets and explore your h5 file.
 * The Python interface allows for advanced users to quickly generate a plot as a matplotlib axes object which can be further customized all in one Python script.
-    * For example, the moviepy package can be used with wedap to easily create a gif of your h5 file (see an example of this in `wedap/h5_movie.py`).
+    * For example, the `moviepy` or `gif` package can be used with wedap to easily create a gif of your h5 file (see an example of this in `wedap/h5_movie.py`).
     * The actual data can also be easily extracted and then analyzed (see `wedap/h5_cluster.py` for an example of k-means clustering using the data from a WESTPA west.h5 file).
 * The GUI allows for users who may not be comfortable with command line tools or Python to be able to quickly analyze their simulation results.
 * A CLI is also available if using wedap on a system without access to a display.

-Since the original implementation of wedap, many more features have been added that are not available using the WESTPA `w_pdist` and `plothist` tools, these include the following:
+Since the original implementation of `wedap`, many more features have been added that are not available using the `WESTPA` `w_pdist` and `plothist` tools, these include the following:
 * Easy WE tracing and plotting by inputing an iteration and segment, or by inputing the X and Y value to then query and trace.
 * 3D plots that replace the probability with another pcoord or aux dataset (`plot_mode="scatter3d"`).
 * Selective basis states (if you have multiple basis states, only plot the probability contributions from specific states).
     * See the `skip_basis` argument (available through the Python API only currently).
 * More to come!

-Note that the WESTPA analysis tools have features not available in wedap and may still be of interest to you.
+Note that the `WESTPA` analysis tools have features not available in `wedap` and may still be of interest to you.

 ## Contributing